Xilinx/Vitis-Tutorials/Acceleration_Tutorial/README.md

 This tutorial is divided in 3 sections.
 * [**Section 1**](./Section_1-Workflows) (~10 mins):
-  + A walkthrough of the algorithm chosen for the tutorial: the Cholesky decomposition
+  + A walkthrough of the algorithm chosen for the tutorial: the Cholesky matrix decomposition
-  + Compile and run the non-accelerated version of the algorithm on the CPU
+  + Compile and run a version of the algorithm on the CPU
   + Evaluate the performance
 * [**Section 2**](./Section_2-System_Setup) (a couple of mins):
   + Setup the Vitis development tools